 We are located in Suite 600, 3730 Kirby Drive, Houston, Texas, USA 77098 in the River Oaks Tower.

 What does an Investment Advisor do?

-An Investment Advisor generally provides discretionary investment management services consistent with a client’s goals and objectives for a designated portfolio.
-A qualified Investment Advisor adds value in a number of areas:
+An Investment Advisor generally provides discretionary investment management services consistent with a client’s goals and objectives for a designated portfolio and adds value in several areas:

 What are the most important factors involved in choosing a professional investment advisor?